 Over the past few years, we’ve seen an almost obsession with developing and adopting CI/CD tools throughout the DevOps community.
 There are thousands of “how-to’s”, “top x tools”, and “tool x vs tool y” type articles, and it has gotten to the point where it’s quite difficult to figure out how and which one to pick as your own.
 So naturally, I figured I’d add one more to the mix, with the mention that this should contain a tad more information on the subject.

-We reached out to a few awesome companies and poked our noses in their DevOps toolchain hoping to find a balance between build vs. buy new tools.
+We reached out to a few awesome companies and poked our noses in their DevOps toolchain hoping to find a balance between building vs. buying new tools.
 We asked them also how they manage to build a successful DevOps team, what are the main roles you should have to get started, and how you can make sure they work seamlessly together.
-If you missed my other article about DevOps team structure and roles you can check it here.
+You can check out their take in my other article about DevOps team structure, roles, and responsibilities.

 Let’s dive into the DevOps toolchain topic.